Is it time to quit your job? Here are several important things to consider before you resign from your current job and start looking for new work.

 6. Before and after resigning, take care of yourself

 Chances are that if you’ve been miserable at work for a long time now, you’re feeling stressed, depressed, anxious, and may even be financially strapped and dealing with low-self esteem.
 You may not know which is harder, finding the strength to stay or the energy to do what you’ll need to do to move on.
 That’s why it’s critical for you to find ways to take care of yourself, regardless of what you decided to do about your situation.

 Experiment with different stress management techniques to see which ones work best for you.
 Possibilities include yoga, guided imagery, aromatherapy, massage, prayer, meditation, exercise, and simple deep breathing exercises that you can do anytime, anywhere.
 If the issues at your job are relationship-based, do some reading on dealing with difficult people, conflict resolution, or effective teambuilding.
 If you need professional help, consult your HR department and/or your insurance provider to see what options may be available to you.

-If you have any thoughts or questions about whether you should quit your job – or even how to resign from work – please comment below.
+If you have any thoughts on these things to consider before resigning – or even how to quit your job – please comment below.

 Written by Sydney Tyler Thomas, a writer and small business owner living in Virginia.
 She is author of The Joy of Soulful Knitting: Reflections on the Art of the Craft.
 You can also visit Sydney at her blog, New Calling.
 Sydney also wrote How to Stay Focused at Work When You Have Problems at Home, here on Quips and Tips for Achieving Your Goals.